galaxiajs/api-kit/CONTRIBUTING.md

 The repo is set up with automatic releases, using the changeset GitHub action & bot.

 To release a new version of `api-kit`, find the `Version Packages` PR, read it over, and merge it.

+### Changesets

+[Changesets](https://github.com/changesets/changesets) is a tool that helps us keep a changelog for all the packages in the monorepo and aggregate them into release notes.

+To add a changeset:

+1. **Run the command** `bunx changeset` in your terminal
+2. **Select packages** affected by your change; we have a dedicated package for the docs.
+3. **Classify the change** as major, minor, or patch for each selected package.
+4. **Write the changelog** as detailing WHAT the change is, WHY it was made, and HOW it affects the users.
+5. **Commit the changeset file** to your Git branch so that it appears in your PR.

+Make an effort to write the changelog well, because our users see this in the release notes.
+Provide enough detail to be clear, but keep things as concise as possible.
+If migration steps are required, detail them here.

+A detailed guide on adding changesets can be [found here](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md).

 ### Releasing PR preview snapshots